receptron/graphai/README.md

 GraphAI allows developers to describe dependencies among those agents (asynchronous API calls) in a data flow graph in YAML or JSON, which is called *declarative data flow programming* .
 The GraphAI engine will take care of all the complexity of concurrent asynchronous calls, data dependency management, error handling, retries and logging.

-## Example
+## Declarative Data Flow Programming

-Here is an simple example, which uses the Wikipedia as the data source and perform an in-memory RAG.
+Here is a simple example, which uses the Wikipedia as the data source and perform an in-memory RAG.

 ```YAML
 nodes: